schickling/docker-hook/README.md

 `docker-hook` is written in plain Bash and does have **no further dependencies**.
 It uses `nc` to listen for incoming HTTP requests from Docker Hub and then executes the provided [command](#command) if the [authentification](#auth-token) was successful.

+## Caveat

+This tool was built as a proof-of-concept and might not be completly secure.
+If you have any improvement suggestions please open up an issue.

 ## License

 [MIT License](http://opensource.org/licenses/MIT)